-Foreclosure Sales are properties sold due to delinquent tax liens, after other collection efforts have been exhausted.
-The process of foreclosure, from start to finish can take as little as 60 days or as long as 18 months.
-Owners or lienholders have up until the day of sale to pay taxes and fees in full which would stop the sale of the property.
-The County opens bidding at the amount equal to delinquent taxes, interest, plus legal costs.
+Foreclosure sales are properties sold due to delinquent tax liens after other collection efforts have been exhausted.
+The process of foreclosure, from start to finish, can take as little as 60 days or as long as 18 months.
+Owners or lienholders have until the day of sale to pay taxes and fees in full, which would stop the sale of the property.
+The County opens bidding at the amount equal to delinquent taxes, interest and legal costs.
 Anyone may offer an amount over the County's bid at public auction and obtain ownership upon completion of a 10 day upset bid period.
-The Foreclosure sale will be made subject to all outstanding county, city, fire district taxes and all local improvement assessments against the described property not included in the judgment.
+The foreclosure sale will be made subject to all outstanding county, city, fire district taxes and all local improvement assessments against the described property not included in the judgment.
 All other liens on the property may be extinguished at time of sale.

-The Collections Department maintains the Tax Foreclosure webpage which is updated when information is received from the Foreclosure attorney.
+The Collections department maintains the tax foreclosure listing which is updated when information is received from the foreclosure attorney.
 The office does not maintain or provide a mailing list of these properties.
-When foreclosure properties are ready, the sale dates and times are posted on our webpage.
+When foreclosure properties are ready, the sale dates and times are posted.

-Foreclosure Sales are held on the Cabarrus County Courthouse Steps, 77 Union Street South, Concord, NC, 28025 at the date and time assigned by the Courts.
-Again, this information will be update on the webpage as well as on the Calendar.
+Foreclosure sales are held on the Cabarrus County Courthouse steps, 77 Union Street South, Concord, NC, 28025 at the date and time assigned by the courts.
+This information will be update on the listing as well as on the calendar.
 You must be in attendance at the sale to bid on a property.

 The sale is subject to a 10 day upset bid period as required by law.
-Upset bids must be submitted in person at the Cabarrus County Courthouse, Office of the Clerk of Superior Court, Room 104.
-The court case number must be provided to the Office of the Clerk of Superior Court in order for the record to be accessed.
-That case number is available on the webpage.
+Upset bids must be submitted in person at the Cabarrus County Courthouse, office of the Clerk of Superior Court, room 104.
+The court case number must be provided to the office of the Clerk of Superior Court in order for the record to be accessed.
+That case number is available on the listing.
 Upset bids require a 5% increase over the last highest bid, with a minimum increase of $750.
-Inquiries regarding close out status of foreclosure sales, must be made in person at Office of the Clerk of Superior Court.
+Inquiries regarding close out status of foreclosure sales must be made in person at office of the Clerk of Superior Court.

-It is recommended that you seek legal advice in the Foreclosure process from your personal attorney.
-If you have specific questions regarding a property you can contact the Collections department at (704) 920-2118.
-You may click the Property Tax Foreclosure Sales Listing under Related Links to view properties currently in Tax Foreclosure.
+It is recommended you seek legal advice in the foreclosure process from your personal attorney.
+If you have specific questions regarding a property you can contact the Collections department at 704-920-2118.